 - Although total fixed cost does not change with an increase in production volume, per-unit fixed cost decreases which is an encouragement for the production team to produce more.

 - Production output and fixed costs typically remain the same for a relevant range of output.

 - It reduces the net income a company for the accounting period that results in reduced tax liability, which eventually cascades to cash savings.

 - Fixed cost intensive industries act as a barrier to new entrants or eliminate smaller competitors; it discourages new competitors from making an entry into the market.

 - One of the major disadvantages is the surge in per-unit fixed cost if a company fails to operate at a certain minimum production rate.
-In fact, if a company has a large number of such costs, then fall in production or sales volume can really squeeze the profit margins.
+In fact, if a company has a large number of such costs, then a fall in production or sales volume can really squeeze the profit margins.

 - It is very tough to find any direct relationship between the product and the fixed cost if the company is into multiple products.
 As such, at times the allocation or apportion of cost is done on the basis of profitability of each division which can result in wrong financial productivity measurement.

 As can be seen from the above explanations that it is very stable in nature and does not change over a period of time.
 However, a higher volume of production or sales can result in better absorption of fixed cost which then results in improved profitability.
 As such, it is important to understand the concept of fixed assets as it can be crucial in the achievement of profitability targets.